AustinTSchaffer/Notebook/notes/Exam Study Guide/Domain 1: Orchestration/Orchestration with Answers.md

 ## Demonstrate steps to lock a swarm cluster

+Docker swarm locking procedures

+- On swarm init, you can set `--autolock`, which will require a key to unlock stopped swarm managers before starting them again.
+- On swarm init, you can use `--cert-expiry duration` to specify the lifetime of swarm certificates.
+In docker `18.09`, this duration defaults to 90 days.
+- On swarm init, you can use `--external-ca external-ca` to specify an external certificate authority.
+- You can specify overlay networks that allow communication between containers running in the swarm.
+This network can be setup so that all traffic is encrypted.

 ## Extend the instructions to run individual containers into running services under swarm

 Instead of using `docker container run`, you have to use